-To get positive results, you need the communication skills to deliver an effective toolbox talk, but some site managers have little training or presentation experience.
+To get positive results, you need the communication skills to deliver a short, snappy, and interesting talk that gets your team's attention.
+But some site managers have little presentation training or experience.
 And not everyone likes public speaking.

 These simple tips can help you in your toolbox talk delivery:

-Practice first and your talk will go much smoother - the more you do, the less you will need to practice.
+If you practice first, your talk will go much smoother.
+It might seem daft at first, but the more talks you do, the easier it will become and the less you will need to practice.

 If you try to cover more than one topic or too much in a talk, then the delivery will be diluted, and the message could get lost in the middle.

-It's better to deliver just the important information in a clear way, rather than try to rush through lots of information that gets forgotten.
+Take a breath after a key statement.
+It's better to deliver just the important information clearly, rather than try to rush through lots of information that gets forgotten.

-People will be more inclined to listen to a positive talk, and the toolbox talk should be all about proactive positive attitudes towards health and safety on site.
+People will be more inclined to listen to a positive toolbox talk.
+Focus on how a safer workplace is better for everyone, and grow positive attitudes towards health and safety.

 Make sure you give your audience plenty of eye contact throughout the talk, and that you are speaking loud enough to be heard by everyone.
 If people can't hear you or don't feel engaged, they will switch off before you finish.

-Give them plenty of opportunities to speak up and be heard.
-Try asking for input, such as workers own experiences of the topic, to get the conversation going.
+Give your team plenty of opportunities to speak up and be heard.
+Rather than asking a yes or no question like "does anyone have any questions", try asking for input, such as the worker's own experiences of the topic, to get the conversation going.

 Need help delivering toolbox talks?
 Let us handle it for you with our online health and safety talks membership.